evidentlyai/evidently/docs/book/installation/install-evidently.md

 ```

 **Note**: Nbextension does not work on Windows.
 If you want to generate visual reports in Jupyter notebook on Windows, you will need to use a different visulization method when calling the report.
 Consult [this section](../integrations/notebook-environments.md) for help.
 This is a new functionality with limited testing.
 If you face issues, you can get the output as a separate HTML file and view it in a browser.

-The tool helps build interactive reports in a Jupyter notebook or as a separate HTML file, and generate JSON profiles.&#x20;

-Unfortunately, building reports inside a **Jupyter notebook** is **not yet possible** for Windows.
-The reason is Windows requires administrator privileges to create symlink.
-In later versions, we will address this issue.